 4. Conclusion

-The seed priming treatment with P. fluorescens + Trichoderma viride + Coconut water was found effective in increasing germination, seedling root length and seed vigour II and also recorded the least time taken for 50% germination.
+The seed priming treatment with P. fluorescens + Trichoderma viride + Coconut water was found effective in increasing germination, seedling root length and seed vigor II and also recorded the least time taken for 50% germination.
 Hydropriming was found effective to increase shoot length, speed of germination and also recorded lowest electrical conductivity, mean time required for germination.
-Coconut water priming treatment resulted in increased seedling dry weight and also seed vigour II.
+Coconut water priming treatment resulted in increased seedling dry weight and also seed vigor II.

 It can be concluded from the study that combined use of bioagents with hydrolytic priming would provide more beneficiary effect for seedling establishment which is also environmentally safe with no residue effect, cost effective particularly for resource poor farmers who chooses field crops.
-Additionally these priming agents are easily available to the farmers.
+Additionally, these priming agents are easily available to the farmers.

 References